charles-turner-1/GLODAP_Section_Gridder.jl/README.md

 occupations of a given section.
 All arguments are positional, and all but three are optional.

+##### Mandatory Arguments
+- `sectionName`: A string describing the hydrographic section of interest.
+- `horzCoordinate`: A string describing the major direction of the section.
+Currently, this must be either `longitude` or `latitude`.
+- `variableName`: A string telling the function which expocode we wish to grid.
+For example, set `variableName = "G2theta"` to grid temperature.

+##### Optional Arguments
+- `gridding`: A string specifying whether to use isobaric (default) or isopycnic gridding.
+Beware, isopycnic gridding is still in testing.
+- `meanValue`: A string, specifying which mean value to use as a background.
+Options are `scalar` (default), `horzMean` (horizontal mean value), or `climatology` (climatological mean value). `climatology` is derived from the GLODAP climatology, and only available for `G2theta`, `G2salinity`, and `G2tco2` (at present).
+- `epsilonVal`: A float, specifying the value Epsilon_0 (default 0.1).
+Smaller values force the gridded fields to fit more closely to the observations
+- `autoTruncateMask`: A boolean (default false).
+Setting `autoTruncateMask=true` will automatically truncate the mask such that regions with no observations are masked out.
+This can be useful for partial cruises.

+### Example usage

+See `examples/example_notebook.ipynb` for example usage.
 ## Installation

 Presently, this package can be installed by cloning this repository (`git clone https://github.com/charles-turner-1/GLODAP_Section_Gridder.jl`).
 It will soon